All Dogs Go to Heaven 2: Box office

 Although the budget is unknown, the film earned $2,256,118 during its opening weekend and grossed $8,620,678 in its theatrical release.
 It had the worst opening weekend for an animated film playing in over 2,000 theaters until Delgo in 2008.

 Critical reception

-The film has a 20% approval rating on Rotten Tomatoes based on 5 reviews, with an average rating of 5.5/10.
+As of August 2025, the film has a 33% approval rating on Rotten Tomatoes based on 6 reviews, with an average rating of 5.5/10.

 Despite the negative reception, much of the voice cast received praise.
 Adam Wylie was nominated for a Young Artist Award for Best Performance in a Voiceover, but lost to Jonathan Taylor Thomas.
 Sheena Easton's Sasha and George Hearn's Red in particular have been held up as examples of well-done voice acting carrying an animated film.
 Common Sense Media, on the other hand, gave it positive reviews because of some improvement over its predecessor with the plotline and some modifications with Charlie's concept.

+Barbara Creed for The Age criticized the film's animation as "flat" and "uninspiring", but praised the story and characters, and considered the film to be entertaining for children.

 Home media

-The film was released on DVD on March 6, 2001 and on Blu-ray on March 29, 2011.
+All Dogs Go to Heaven 2 was originally released on VHS during the week ending on September 14, 1996.
+The film was released on DVD on March 6, 2001, and on Blu-ray on March 29, 2011.